lgp171188/launchpad/lib/lp/blueprints/doc/sprint-meeting-export.rst

     >>> js_spec.name not in spec_names
     True

-If we decline the extension manager spec, it disapears from the list of
+If we decline the extension manager spec, it disappears from the list of
 specs:

     >>> link = ext_spec.sprint_links[0]